claydugo/browsher.nvim/README.md

 # ⚠️ Notes

-* **Uncommitted Changes**: If the current file has uncommitted changes, line numbers may not correspond to what's on the remote repository.
-By default, line numbers are omitted when there are uncommitted changes unless `allow_line_numbers_with_uncommitted_changes` is set to true.
+* **Uncommitted Changes**: If the current file has uncommitted changes, the plugin will check if the specific lines you're trying to open have uncommitted changes.
+Only if the selected lines themselves have changes will the line numbers be omitted (unless `allow_line_numbers_with_uncommitted_changes` is set to true).
+This allows you to include line numbers for parts of files that are unchanged, even if other parts of the file have uncommitted changes.

+* **Line Number Adjustment**: When your file has uncommitted changes, the plugin automatically adjusts line numbers to account for additions or deletions.
+This ensures that the URL will point to the correct lines in the committed version on the remote repository, even if your local file has different line numbering due to your uncommitted changes.